Pieter Coecke van Aelst: General

 Pieter Coecke van Aelst was a versatile artist and a master designer who devised projects across a wide range of different media, including panel paintings, sculptures, prints, tapestries, stained glass and goldsmith's work.
 No signed and few reliably documented paintings by Coecke van Aelst have survived.

 His drawings are an important witness to his skills as they are the only body of works by the artist, which are autograph.
 Approximately forty drawings are regarded as autograph, in addition to cartoons and cartoon fragments on which he likely worked with assistants.
 A majority of his drawings are related to his tapestry designs.

 In his art Coecke showed his ambition to emulate contemporary Italian artists.
 From the later 1520s his works start to reveal the Italian influence, as is noticeable in his figures, which gain in monumentality, and the greater movement and drama in his compositions.
 His main model was Raphael and his circle.
 Coecke was likely already familiar with their compositions in Antwerp.
 However, when he traveled to Constantinople around 1533, he likely visited Mantua, where Raphael's leading pupil Giulio Romano was active at the time.
 Romano possessed a large collection of Raphael's drawings and Coecke must have availed himself of the opportunity to study these in detail during his visit.
 After his return to Flanders Coecke's style changed dramatically and approached the Italian models he had studied.

 Coecke operated a large workshop, which was organized in an efficient manner.
 He acted as an entrepreneur who provided his assistants with his original inventions, which were then turned into final works under his supervision.
 The style that he created was widely imitated.

 Last Supper

 Van Aelst's composition of the Last Supper became extremely popular in the 16th century and many versions were produced.
-The version dated 1527 in the collection of the Duke and Duchess of Rutland, Belvoir Castle, Grantham, England is believed to be the original copy from which all the other ones were derived.
+The version dated 1527 in the collection of the Duke and Duchess of Rutland, Belvoir Castle, Grantham, England is believed to be the original, from which all the others were derived.
 The composition was popularised through a print after it made by Hendrik Goltzius.